arashsammak/MVVM-Currency-Converter/README.md

 * `FREE_FEE_NUMBER` : free commission for "X" first transactions
 * `GIVEAWAY_DEPOSIT` : Initial balance at the beginning

+## About Update Rates list

+Due to the limited number of requests in the new free version of the API, repetitive requests have been commented out.
+When you uncomment it, the rate list will update every 5 seconds

 ## Running Test 🧪

 To run tests, run the following command